-CK-2127107 (also called CK-107) is an investigative fast skeletal muscle troponin activator that may improve muscle function and physical performance in people with spinal muscular atrophy (SMA).
-The experimental therapy is being developed by Cytokinetics in collaboration with Astellas.
+Reldesemtiv (formerly CK-2127107) is an investigational therapy that may improve muscle function and physical performance in people with spinal muscular atrophy (SMA) and amyotrophic lateral sclerosis (ALS).
+It is being developed by Cytokinetics in collaboration with Astellas.

-CK-107 works by slowing the rate of calcium release from regulatory troponin complex — a protein that plays an important role in muscle contraction — in fast skeletal muscle fibers, sensitizing the sarcomere (long fibrous proteins that slide past each other when muscles contract or relax) to calcium, which leads to an increase in the capacity of skeletal muscles to contract.
+Reldesemtiv works by slowing the rate of calcium release from the regulatory troponin complex — a group of proteins that play an important role in muscle contraction.
+In specific types of skeletal muscle fibers, the troponin complex sensitizes the long fibrous proteins that slide past each other when muscles contract or relax to calcium.
+By acting on the troponin complex, reldesemtiv is thought to lead to an increase in the capacity of skeletal muscles to contract.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.